-- 1. Spend time keeping a journal of what you notice in the media, in conversations and within your community about the stories and experiences of white people and people of African descent.
+- 1. Spend time keeping a journal of what you notice in the media, in conversations and within your community about the stories and experiences of white people and people of African descent and other people of color.
 What stories are told, and by whom?
 What is the message within those stories? - 2.
 Read the background information for Session 2. - 3.
-Journal questions, feelings and reactions to the reading for the Session 2 discussion.
+Record questions, feelings and reactions to the reading for the Session 2 discussion.